kronosfere/Intro-to-pandas/README.md

 ```

 **Pivoting tables**
+Sometimes, you would need to use the rows of a `DataFrame` as columns to calculate some values.
+In order to calculate the difference in rating between genders of a movie, you would need to be able to access the 'M' and 'F' rows of data as columns.
+The `pivot()` functions allows you to use all the values of a column as the columns of a new pivoted `DataFrame`.
 ```
 # Pivots ratings table to use values of 'title' as index and values of 'gender' as columns
 pivoted_ratings = separated_rating.pivot('title', 'gender')
 ```

 **Applying function to all rows of a DataFrame**
+`apply()` allows you to apply a function to each row or column of a `DataFrame`.
+Whether the function is applied to the row or column of the `DataFrame` is determined by the `axis` parameter.
+(0 for col, 1 for row)
 ```
 # Applies 'F' - 'M' to each row and sorts the result
 pivoted_ratings['rating'].apply(lambda x: x['F'] - x['M'], axis=1).sort_values()
 ```

 **Calculating standard deviation**
+Standard deviation is a common value to look for to see how controversial a thing is.
+This higher the deviation, the more controversial it is.
+`std()` is a helper aggregator functions available in Pandas that calculates and returns the standard deviation value of a `Series`
 ```
 # Regroups movies and calculates the standard deviation of each title
 ratings_std = ungrouped_sorted_movies.groupby('title')['rating'].std()